-1-106.
+4-17.
 What must be considered when an IEP is developed, reviewed, or revised?

-In developing each student's IEP, the IEP Team must consider the strengths of the student; the concerns of the parent for enhancing the education of the child; the student's preferences and/or interests; the results of the initial or most recent evaluation of the student; and the academic, developmental, and functional needs of the student, and how the student's disability affects his/her involvement and progress in the general education curriculum.
+In developing each student's IEP, the IEP Team must consider the strengths of the student; the concerns of the parent for enhancing the education of the child; the student's preferences and/or interests; the results of the initial or most recent evaluation of the student; and the academic, developmental, and functional needs of the student.
 The IEP Team must also consider "special instructional factors" for the student each time the IEP is reviewed.

-1-107.
-Does a student continue to receive special education services even though he or she is making A and B but may have some areas in the standards where he or she is below grade level?
+4-18.
+Does a student continue to receive special education services even though he or she is making A's and B's but may have some areas in the standards where he or she is below grade level?

-In order to be eligible for special education, a student must have a disability that has an adverse effect on educational performance and must need special education and related services.
+In order to be eligible for special education, a student must have a disability that has an adverse effect on educational performance and is in need of special education and related services.
 Educational performance means academic, social/emotional, and/or communication skills.
 Each public agency must ensure that FAPE is available to any individual student with a disability who needs special education and related services, even though the student has not failed or been retained in a course or a grade, and is advancing from grade to grade.
-The determination that a student is eligible must be made on an individual basis by the group responsible within the student's public agency for making eligibility determinations.
+The determination that a student is eligible must be made on an n individual basis by the group responsible within the student's public agency for making eligibility determinations.

-1-108.
+4-19.
 If a student qualifies for services in the area of DD in one domain, is that the only domain that may be addressed in the IEP for services?